Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

     return
 ```

-In **Task 6**, the performance of the model is imporved by using different models provided by sklearn:
+In **Task 6**, the performance of the model is improved by using different models provided by sklearn:

 ```python
 from sklearn.linear_model import SGDRegressor